Deepen Your Therapy Practice With Historical Truths…

 The Path to Success

-Most people, whether they’re Hindu or not, think that they know something about Hindu history despite never studying it from any actual Hindu.
+Most people, whether they’re Hindu or not, think that they know something about Hindu history despite never studying it from any actual decolonial Hindu.

 That’s because most people, including Hindus, have absorbed imperialist narratives designed to erase our voices.